-Informal bids are used for contracts under \$50,000 for services and under \$50,000 for goods.
-The agency may contact the bidders from the bidders list or other potential bidders in writing or by phone.
-Agencies are encouraged to solicit bids from a minimum of three (3) bidders.
-The bidders are provided a copy of the RFP/ITB or a copy of the specifications and required to submit a bid by a specified date.
+The agency contacts potential bidders from the bidders/suppliers list or other known bidders/suppliers in writing or by phone.
+Agencies are encouraged to solicit bids from a minimum of three (3) bidders/suppliers.
+The bidders/suppliers are provided a copy of the ITB or a copy of the specifications and required to submit a bid by a specified date.
 There is no formal bid opening.